 Please add firstname.lastname@example.org to your safe sender list to ensure you receive the weekly blog notifications.

 Subscribe to our free newsletter and get blog updates in your inbox

 Don't Show This Again.

-Companies often are organized in such a way that they create silos.
+Companies often are organised in such a way that they create silos.
 Silos in data, operations, management, vision, and ultimately, performance.
-The answer to the question, “How are we doing?” is limited to the perspective of an individual person, team or organization.
+The answer to the question, “How are we doing?” is limited to the perspective of an individual person, team or organisation.
 And in business, people do need to know how they’re doing when it comes to fulfilling their responsibility — their promise to the company.
 But often it isn’t easy to see how they’re doing through the lens of the customer.